 - Photobooth (optional)

-Finding the perfect vendor can be time-consuming, and sometimes, frustrating.
+Finding the perfect vendor and comparing wedding packages can be time-consuming, and sometimes, frustrating.
 What’s a bride to do?
 Look to a tool for help, of course!

 Wedding Checklist with a 12-Months Timeline for Singapore Brides